cartesi/docs/cartesi-rollups/tutorials/ether-wallet.md

 - We handle deposits and create a notice when the sender is the `EtherPortal`.

-- For other senders, we parse the payload to determine the operation (`transfer` or `withdraw`).
+- We parse the payload for other senders to determine the operation (`transfer` or `withdraw`).

 - For `transfers`, we call `wallet.transferEther` and create a notice with the parsed parameters.

-- For `withdrawals`, we call `wallet.withdrawEther` and create voucher using the dApp dress and the parsed parameters.
+For `withdrawals,` we call `wallet.withdrawEther` and create a voucher using the dApp dress and the parsed parameters.

 - We created helper functions to `createNotice` for deposits and transfers, `createReport` for balance checks and `createVoucher` for withdrawals.

 :::caution important
-The dApp address strictly needs to be relayed before withdrawal requests.
+The dApp address needs to be relayed strictly before withdrawal requests.

 To relay the dApp address, run: `cartesi send dapp-address`
 :::